Jessica Chastain: Advocacy

 Chastain identifies as a feminist, and has often spoken out against the discrimination faced by women and minorities in Hollywood.
 She penned an essay on gender imbalance in the industry for a December 2015 issue of The Hollywood Reporter.
 At the 2017 Cannes Film Festival, where she served as a jury member, Chastain bemoaned the passive portrayal of women in most films.
 She has complained about a lack of female film critics, which she believes hinders a gender-neutral perspective on film.
 She advocates for greater gender balance on sets, including more representation of women on film crews and in positions of power.
 On social media, Chastain aims to "amplify the voices" of victims of sexual harassment in the industry.
 In 2018, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination.
 In the same year, she appeared alongside several actresses in This Changes Everything, a documentary about the poor representation of women in Hollywood films.
+She is also a LGBT rights activist.
+Most notably, when she had won the Academy Award for Best Actress in 2022, she voiced her support for the community she loved, and called out bigoted legislation against them.

 Chastain is a vocal advocate for equal pay in the workplace, and turns down offers of work whose salaries she finds unfair.
-She spoke out in support of actress Michelle Williams, who was paid less than her co-star Mark Wahlberg for the 2017 film All the Money in the World; a gesture which Williams said led to greater awareness of the issue and a donation worth $2 million to the Time's Up Legal Defense Fund.
+She spoke out in support of actress Michelle Williams, who was paid less than her co-star Mark Wahlberg for the 2017 film All the Money in the World, a gesture which Williams said led to greater awareness of the issue and a donation worth $2 million to the Time's Up Legal Defense Fund.
 In 2013, Chastain lent her support to the Got Your 6 campaign, to help empower veterans of the United States Army, and in 2016, she became an advisory-board member to the organization We Do It Together, which produces films and television shows to promote women empowerment.
-In 2017, she featured alongside several Hollywood celebrities in a theatrical production of The Children's Monologues, in which she performed a monologue as a thirteen-year-old girl who is raped by her uncle.
+In 2017, she featured alongside several Hollywood celebrities in a theatrical production of The Children's Monologues, in which she performed a monolog as a thirteen-year-old girl who is raped by her uncle.
 The event raised funds for Dramatic Need, a charity that helps African children pursue a career in the arts.
 In 2020, Chastain became an investor in a Los Angeles-based franchise for the National Women's Soccer League.
 The new team has since been named Angel City FC.